Georgie Sterling

-Georgie Sterling (died before 2017) was a New Zealand-bornAustralian actress, initially slated to become a doctor, she trained for her acting career at Trinity College London in England, she was noted for her work in radio and television, especially in TV films and serials, although she also appeared in theatre, in an acting career spanning over a 55-year period.
+Georgie Sterling (c.
+1913 – 2008) was a New Zealand–born Australian actress, initially slated to become a doctor, she trained for her acting career at Trinity College London in England, she was noted for her work in radio and television, especially in TV films and serials, although she also appeared in theatre, in an acting career spanning over a 55-year period.

 Sterling was in her early career styled as Australia's Ginger Rogers, but with blonde hair and curls and started her career in the 1930s appearing in the film Rangle River starring Hollywood actor Victor Jory and also in 1941 in That Certain Something, she featured in theatre he preferred genre in the early 1940s and by the late 1950s in the new media of television, including appearing in a TV movie version of Hamlet.
 In serials she played Isabella Drysdale in the ill-fated series Taurus Rising but is possibly best known for her role as May Walters in Sons and Daughters.
 She also appeared in Homicide, Matlock Police and several roles in A Country Practice including centenarian Polly Waterford.

 Personal life

-She was married to fellow actor and radio producer John Saul, who died in 1979.
-She lived independently after his death and died sometime prior to 2017, noted when her home at Newport went up for sale, she was said to have been aged in her 90's when she died.
+She was married to fellow actor and radio producer John Saul, who died in 1979, both lived in Newport, New South Wales, after her husband's death she continued living independently at the property, she her self died there in late 2008 and the property was sold in early 2009, the new owners having subdivided the land, kept Georgie's cottage, whilst adding a new property to the back portion of the estate in 2014, which was sold in August 2017. went up for sale, she was said to have been aged in her 90's when she died.